-Robust Efficiency and Actuator Saturation.
-We showed how HR fluctuations in healthy athletes can be largely explained as non-linear dynamic, but not chaotic, responses to either external (e.g., workload) or internal (e.g., ventilation implemented by pulsatile breathing) disturbance.
-We provided mechanistic explanations and plausible conjectures for essentially all of the HRV in Fig. 1, and showed that changes in HRV per se, no matter how mea-

-Table 2. rms error for models of different complexity for data in Figs. 5 and 6 --- ----------------------- sured, are much less important mechanistically than the tradeoffs that produce them.
-The tradeoffs we highlight between robustness, homeostasis, and metabolic efficiency are universal and essential (1, 23) features of complex systems but can remain hidden and cryptic (47) without an appropriate mathematical framework (4, 48).
-"Universal" features illustrated by this physiological (HR) control system include how efficiently maintaining robust homeostasis (e.g., small errors in CBF, $S_aO_2$ , and $\Delta O_2$ ) in the presence of large disturbances requires correspondingly large actuator (e.g., HR, ventilation, and cerebral autoregulation) responses to compensate, and how nonlinearities in actuator saturations lead to reductions in actuator activity (e.g., HRV) under increased load or stress.
+We showed how heart rate fluctuations in healthy athletes can be largely explained as nonlinear dynamic, but not chaotic, responses to either external (e.g. workload) or internal (e.g. ventilation implemented by pulsatile breathing) disturbance.
+We provided mechanistic explanations and plausible conjectures for essentially all the HRV in Fig. 1, and showed that changes in HRV per se, no matter how measured, are much less important mechanistically than the tradeoffs that produce them.
+The tradeoffs we highlight between robustness, homeostasis, and metabolic efficiency are universal and essential [1, 22] features of complex systems but can remain hidden and cryptic [46] without an appropriate mathematical framework [4, 47].
+"Universal" features illustrated by this physiological (HR) control system include how efficiently maintaining robust homeostasis (e.g. small errors in CBF, $S_aO_2$ , and $\Delta O_2$ ) in the presence of large disturbances requires correspondingly large actuator (e.g. HR, ventilation, and cerebral autoregulation) responses to compensate, and how nonlinearities in actuator saturations lead to reductions in actuator activity (e.g. HRV) under increased load or stress.